FrenzMcJ0hns0n/TiaDL/README.md

 # TiaDL : This is a Doom Launcher

 ## About
 This is a Doom Launcher.
-It's meant to provide an easy-to-use and rather organized way to play Doom with or without mods.
-I know there are several other softwares like that, but I won't care or compare against such competitors until I get fully satisfied with what I do here.
+A quick and easy-to-use way to play Doom on modern computers.

 ## Application tree
 TiaDL is designed as a portable application, which means all required elements are gathered in the same folder.
 You need to respect the following structure in order to use the program as intended :